idelfrides/KeeggoChallengeV2/README.md

      https://github.com/idelfrides/IJGeneralUsagePackage

-### 6 | After you read that repro and setted up your workspace, take a look to file hold_constants_paths.py and make some change if you want.
+### 6 | After you read that repro and set up your workspace, take a look to file 'hold_constants_paths.py' and make some changes if you want.

      Access file  'hold_constants_paths.py'